GOALS

 Feedback is obtained during both the planning and implementation stages of the web accessibility plan to ensure that personnel resources are considered and adequately allocated.
 Periodic review of staff and faculty time allocations are performed to ascertain whether the current allocations are appropriate.

-Financial requirements are taken into account when developing the accessibility plan and budgeted accordingly.
-Necessary materials, licenses and equipment, personnel, and training are considered.
+Administration takes financial requirements into account when developing the written accessibility plan and budgets are designed accordingly.
+Necessary materials, licenses, equipment, personnel, and training are considered.
 The funding necessary to sustain accessibility of the system is also factored into the budget.

 Evidence of this benchmark may include: